< Back to results

 Accreditation

-The Bachelor of Architectural Studies is an undergraduate pathway to the professionally accredited postgraduate Master of Architecture, which has professional recognition from the NSW Architects Registration Board and Architects Accreditation Council of Australia (AACA).
+The Bachelor of Architectural Studies is an undergraduate pathway to the professionally accredited postgraduate Master of Architecture, which has professional recognition from the NSW Architects Registration Board and is accredited by Architects Accreditation Council of Australia (AACA).
 To become a registered architect, you must also complete two years of professional work experience and undertake the professional practice exam.

 How to apply